whitespur/DeFishare/README.md

 # DeFishare-Protocol
-On-chain DeFi aggregation protocol and trading platform Full on-chain DEX aggregator protocol by 1inch Hardforked For DeFishare
+On-chain DeFi community with an aggregation protocol and trading platform in development and to be released in late 2021 Full on-chain DEX aggregator with zkRollups and Optimistic Rollups to be intergrated Hardforked For DeFishare from 1Inch protocol

-Build Status Coverage Status Built-with openzeppelin
+Build Status Coverage Status Built-with OpenZeppelin Built-with 1InchProtocol Built-with Synthetix

 Integration
 Latest version is always accessible at 1split.eth (beta on 1proto.eth)